Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Monte Carlo Simulation

 \subsubsection{Choice of input parameters}

-Now we discuss the choice of the ranges/values of the input parameters mentioned above.
+Table \ref{tab:input_params_2} shows the choice of the ranges/values of the 11 input parameters mentioned above.
 We consider a similar observation time to the previous case.
-A range of $[10^{-25}-10^{-27}]$ is explored for ${h_0}_{\rm in}$, as this range includes signals that current and future detectors can potentially detect on narrow band searches \cite{Upper_lim_narrow, Riles:2022wwz}.
+A range of $[10^{-27}-10^{-25}]$ is explored for ${h_0}_{\rm in}$, as this range includes signals that current and future detectors can potentially detect on narrow band searches \citep{Upper_lim_narrow, Riles:2022wwz}.
 The range of ${h_0}_{\rm in}$ can be interpreted as a range in the input distance ($r_{\rm in}$) of the star since it is the sole parameter that depends on the strain amplitude ($h_0$).
 The value of $\kappa$ is drawn from $[0.45,0.60]$, based on theoretical considerations \citep{Idrisy:2014qca}.
-We explore a sensitivity depth of $\mathcal{D}_{\rm in} = 100$ Hz$^{-1/2}$, which is reasonable for narrow-band searches \cite{Wette:review, D1}.
+We explore a sensitivity depth of $\mathcal{D}_{\rm in} = 100$ Hz$^{-1/2}$, which is reasonable for narrow-band searches \citep{Wette:review, D1}.
 Similar to the previous case, $\cos(\iota)$ is drawn from $[-0.9,0.9]$ and $n_{\rm in}$ is drawn from $[3,7]$.
 The range of values assumed for $f_{\rm in} $ and $\dot{f}_{\rm in}$ is given by:

 which is a smaller parameter space in $f$ in comparison to the previous case, as the universal relation (Eq \eqref{Uni_2}) is only valid for slow rotations.
-We estimate the rotation frequency of the star from Eq \eqref{kappa} and assume a measurement error ($\Delta f_{rot}$) of 0.1\%, although pulsar frequencies are measured with much higher accuracy \cite{pulsar_tim}.
+We estimate the rotation frequency of the star from Eq \eqref{kappa} and assume a measurement error ($\Delta f_{rot}$) of 0.1\%, although pulsar frequencies are measured with much higher accuracy \citep{pulsar_tim}.
 These ranges almost translate to similar values of magnetic field and saturation amplitude as found in section \ref{monte1}.
-For each iteration we draw ($\kappa_{\rm in},{h_0}_{\rm in},f_{\rm in},\dot{f}_{\rm in},n_{\rm in},{\cos(\iota)}_{\rm in}$) from a uniform distribution, calculate $\Bar{I}_{\rm in}$ via Eq \eqref{Uni_2} and then use it to calculate ($r_{\rm in}, I_{\rm in}, \alpha_{\rm in},{m_p}_{\rm in}$).
-Note that one can estimate $M$ and $R$ from $\Bar{I}$ and thus calculate the saturation amplitude $\alpha_{s}$ directly.
-This is used to ignore the cases where the saturation amplitude is not within $[10^{-7},10^{-1}]$.